 Our accounts receivable are derived from sales to customers in the water desalination industry located around the world.
 We generally do not require collateral to support customer receivables, but frequently require export letters of credit securing payment.
 We perform ongoing evaluations of our customers' financial condition and periodically review credit risk associated with receivables.
-For sales with customers outside of the U.S. (see Note 13 - "Business Segment and Geographic Information"), we may also obtain credit risk insurance to minimize credit risk exposure.
 An allowance for doubtful accounts is determined with respect to receivable amounts that we have determined to be doubtful of collection using specific identification of doubtful accounts and an aging of receivables analysis based on invoice due dates.
 Actual collection losses may differ from our estimates, and such differences could be material to the financial position, results of operations, and cash flows.
 Uncollectible receivables are written off against the allowance for doubtful accounts when all efforts to collect them have been exhausted, while recoveries are recognized when they are received.